Interested in TRIBE? The most important information

 Can I do it myself?

-Sometimes we have inquiries for enrollment by candidates who have their own research ideas; they would like to plan it all by themselves and look for a mentor afterward.
+Sometimes we have inquiries for enrollment from candidates who have their own research ideas; they would like to plan it all by themselves and look for a mentor afterward.

 In a PhD program, this is an entirely wrong approach.
 You need to start with a mentor - find an excellent mentor first and plan the research with the mentor.
 Knowledge of research methodology is a prerequisite for a well-designed study.
 You will gain some of this knowledge during coursework in the TRIBE program, but the critical research training in a PhD program occurs when working one-on-one with your mentor.